 Mary Ellen Kelly, Registered Dietitian

-Have you ever wondered about the nutritional benefits of seafood?
+Have you ever wondered about the nutritional benefits of seafood and shellfish?
 Salmon and tuna get a lot of love and attention as the “poster children” for healthy seafood, but shellfish deserves praise for the nutrients they provide as well!

 In addition to Omega 3s, shellfish are also rich in micronutrients and low in saturated fat, which are extremely important for the proper functioning of your body.
 Consuming an adequate amount of the different vitamins and minerals is key to optimal health and may even help fight heart disease and other chronic conditions.

-The nutrient profiles of shellfish also allow them to offer health benefits improving overall immunity to reduce our risk of getting sick and also to improve heart health, brain function and to help with weight control.
+The nutrient profiles of shellfish also allow them to offer health benefits improving your immune system overall to reduce our risk of getting sick and also to improve heart health, brain function and to help with weight control.

 Take a look at the table below to see what you are getting when you belly up at the raw bar!